Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-01-01-how-to-use-white-noise-for-better-sleep-and-productivity.md

 tweet-description: White noise is a type of sound that contains equal amounts of all frequencies within the human hearing range.
 It can mask other sounds and create a soothing or relaxing environment.
 White noise can also help you sleep better, improve your focus, and reduce stress.
 og-title: How to Use White Noise for Better Sleep and Productivity
 date: 2023-01-01
-keywords: Brain Beats, White noise, Brain wave entrainment, sound therapy, white noise benefits
+keywords: Brain Beats, White noise, brainwave entrainment, sound therapy, white noise benefits
 ---